-Here are some interesting moves from this morning’s workout.
-The first one I call an incline Telle forward dumbbell raise.
-It’s a move I picked up from Jerry Telle’s Beyond 2001 training manual.
-Great exercise for the anterior and medial delts and serratus anterior.
-Don’t go too heavy.
-The second is a low-pulley split squat,…
+Here are some interesting moves from this morning’s workout: 1.
+Incline Telle Forward Dumbbell Raise This is a unique movement I picked up from Jerry Telle’s Beyond 2001 training manual.
+It’s excellent for targeting the anterior deltoids, medial deltoids, and serratus anterior.
+Be careful not to go too heavy—this one is all about control and…

 If you’ve been doing lateral raises for years but your shoulders haven’t budged, science may be able to help.
 Muscle growth requires a sufficient amount of tension and time under tension.
 During a standard lateral raise, the maximum amount of tension occurs when the arm is straight out to the side, parallel to the ground—this…